mohan1411/taskmaster-mvp/README.md

-# TaskMaster MVP
+# FizzTask

-A comprehensive task management system with AI-powered email integration and smart follow-up reminders.
+Add fizz to your tasks!
+A comprehensive task management system with AI-powered email integration and smart follow-up reminders that makes productivity exciting.

 ## 🚀 Features